WintersLt/fss16ppp/code/7/README.md

 ###3.
 Comparing results from the three algortihms

-We use continuous domination loss between the first and last generation as parformance measure for comparison.
-Further we use the Type 1, 2 and 3 comarators imvolving median score comparison, effect size test using a12 algirithm and the bootstrap test for hypothesis testing.
+We use continuous domination loss between the first and last generation as performance measure for comparison.
+Further we use the Type 1, 2 and 3 comarators involving median score comparison, effect size test using a12 algirithm and the bootstrap test for hypothesis testing.
 To generate a ranking of optimizers, we have used Scott-Knott test.

 ## Results

 ![Results](images/result7.jpeg)

 The results from the experiments are summarized above.
-Note that, the greater the loss (in absolute value) between from first to last generation, the better the optimizer.
+Note that, the greater the loss (in absolute value) from first to last generation, the better the optimizer.
-- At the top are the median value of cdom lossed represented visually along with the quintiles.
-It can be observed the DE has the highest loss and hence the best performance.
+- At the top are the median value of cdom losses represented visually along with the quintiles.
+It can be observed that DE has the highest absolute loss and hence the best performance.
 - The second result in the image is a12 effect size test.
 We can see that the results are false for each of the pair indicating the difference in performance is a small effect.
-- Further we perform bootstrap test, which is also `false`. on some repetitions of the bootstrap test we got `true`.
-This, however, is insignificant be cause the differences are a small effect.
+- Further we perform bootstrap test, which is also `false`.
+On some repetitions of the bootstrap test we got `true`.
+This, however, is insignificant because the differences are a small effect.
 - Finally we have the results of the Scott-Knott test.
 SA and MWS are ranked similarly, while DE ranks higher.
+Higher rank on absolute loss indicates better performance.

 The results from the experiments are as per expectation.
 SA and MWS are not very well suited for multi-objective optimizations.
 When optimizing a multi-objective problem with SA or MWS essentially we optimize the weighted sum of objectives.
-Add to that the effect of early termination, we end up with sub-optimal solutions as comparedto DE.
+Add to that the effect of early termination, we end up with sub-optimal solutions as compared to DE.

 ## Conclusion